melcbos/CoursesOpenAtBU/README.md

 5. Run the File
 `python3 courseSearch.py`
 6. Wait to receive push notification through PushBullet
-7. Once PushBullet arrives for any class, make sure to update course list and run file again because the program stops.
+7. Once PushBullet arrives for any class, make sure to update course list and run file again because the program stops once a class is found open.